Death or Glory? (album)

-Death or Glory? is the seventeenth studio album by Roy Harper and was released in 1992 following the end of his nine-year relationship.
+Death or Glory? is the 17th studio album by Roy Harper and was released in 1992 following the end of his nine-year relationship.

 History

 Harper's second marriage ended in 1992.
 A number of songs and spoken word tracks on Death or Glory? reflected Harper's emotional state at the time (though some were omitted from following re-releases).
 "She ran off with someone else," said Harper, "a violin player (Nigel Kennedy) I’d been working on an adaptation of Brahms Violin Concerto with.
 I was really traumatised by that.
 Anybody who’s been suddenly left like that will know it’s very, very traumatic.
 I managed to come out of it, but it took about five years.
 It was like a death, a loss, like being told your child’s been killed in a war.
 There’s no other way to describe it.
 When you go through that, it changes your life forever, there’s no point in not admitting it.
 I withdrew, retreated, became an exile".

 The overseas release of the original album contained a personal advertisement from the recently separated Harper seeking a companion.

 The song "Evening Star" was written for (and performed at) the wedding of Robert Plant's daughter, Carmen, to Charlie Jones on 18 May 1991.